mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 It makes me feel insane.

 Other meditation practices (that weren't obviously designed to keep restless kids occupied) might be of more benefit.
-I hear a lot of chatter about meditation apps, so that might be working into.
+I hear a lot of chatter about meditation apps, so that might be worth looking into.

 ### Go to Boot Camp